Dodge Power Wagon: Four Wheel Drive light-duty pickup trucks and Town Wagons W100 and W200 (1957 - 1980)

-In 1963, a new 225 cubic-inch slant six replaced the 251 cubic-inch six used in 1961 & 1962 W100 & W200 Power Wagon Trucks.
+In 1963, a new 225 cubic-inch Chrysler slant six replaced the 251 cubic-inch six used in 1961 & 1962 W100 & W200 Power Wagon Trucks.
 The Power Wagon W300 continued to use the 251 cubic-inch L-6 engine.
-The new 225 cubic-inch engine (the 225-2) was able to power the med. duty trucks due to improvements including roller timing chains, bi-metal connecting rod bearings, stellite-faced exhaust valves, roto caps on exhaust valves, and polyacrylic valve stem seals.
+The new 225 cubic-inch engine (the 225–2) was able to power the med. duty trucks due to improvements including roller timing chains, bi-metal connecting rod bearings, stellite-faced exhaust valves, roto caps on exhaust valves, and polyacrylic valve stem seals.

-A big-block 383 V8 engine became an option starting in 1967.
+A big-block Chrysler 383 V8 engine became an option starting in 1967.
 From 1961 to 1971 the body was called the "Sweptline," then transitioned to a more modern body image from 1972 through 1980 with varied grilles and paint schemes.
 The Town Wagon Power Wagon retained the C Series body style until it was discontinued in 1966.
 In 1975 the 4-wheel drive became full-time with a 2-speed transfer case; this was changed back to part-time 4-wheel drive in 1980 due to the energy crisis.
 A huge boost in sales followed the 1974 release of the extended "Club Cab," popular with families and camper hauling.
 The 4-door crew cab was far less common and is quite desirable to collectors for restoration.
 Utility and function were unmatched by few competing models, as the towing, payload, and snow plowing capacity of the Power Wagon equipped with "Dana 60" 8-lug axles was very popular with municipal and regional road crews.